ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 .. note::

-   When Java sees you doing integer division (or any operation with integers) it assumes you want an integer result so it throws away anything after the decimal point in the answer, essentially rounding down the answer to a whole number.
+   When Java sees you doing integer division (or any operation with integers) it assumes you want an integer result so it throws away anything after the decimal point in the answer.
 If you need a double answer, you should make at least one of the values in the expression a double like 2.0.

 With division, another thing to watch out for is dividing by 0.
 An attempt to divide an integer by zero will result in an **ArithmeticException** error message.
 Try it in one of the active code windows above.